 If you go hiking, you’re a nature enthusiast.
-If you check out vegan restaurants, you’re eclectic.
-If you go to a few bars, you’re living on the wild side.
+If you try vegan restaurants, you’re edgy.
+If you check out a few bars, you’re living on the wild side.

-This era of appearances can make the truth a little harder to see.
-And sometimes, it’s downright invisible.
+This era of appearances can make the truth a bit harder to see.
+Sometimes, it’s downright invisible.

-You can no longer rely on the convenience of reputation.
-Instead, people are seeing you for who you present during every encounter.
-And that, as you can imagine, isn’t always the ideal light.
+What you cannot rely on as a nomad is the convenience of reputation.
+Instead, people are seeing you for who you present at face value.
+And that, you can imagine, may not always be in the ideal light.

-You don’t get a friend-pass because they know you’re not good at handling conflict.
-You don’t get a girl-pass because the moon and influx of feminine energy is effin with your insides.
+You don’t get a friend-pass because folks know you don’t handle conflict well.
+You don’t get a girl-pass because the moon and the influx of feminine energy is is effin with your insides.
 You don’t get a black-pass for not wanting to do black shit every day.

 Familiarity has its perks.
-It doesn’t take twice as long to tell a story because you have to fill in the listener with the background.
-Trust flows like water, and suspicions are reduced.
-So, when you happen to do something “out of character”, the handy pile of history comes through to remind your friends “Oh, _’s just having a moment.”
+It doesn’t take twice as long to tell a story because you have to fill them in with all the background details.
+Instead, trust flows like water.
+Suspicions are reduced.
+So when you happen to do something “out of character” the handy compilation of history comes through with a caption to remind people, “Oh, Dani’s just having a moment.”

-It’s amazing meeting new people.
-I love learning people’s story, because everyone has one, and no two people’s story is alike.
+It’s fantastic meeting new people.
+I love listening to folks’ story because everyone has one, and no two are alike.

-But, I might not want to be held to all my social decisions a year from now.
-Maybe I made a left when I should’ve made a right.
-We’re all figuring out our turns in life, and everyone’s life GPS is in a different language.
+But.
+I might not want to be held to my social decisions a year from now.
+Maybe I made a left when I should have gone right, figuratively speaking.
+We are all trying out different turns in life, and everyone’s GPS is in a different language.

 [Sidebar:: The key is finding someone who is telling their story as authentically as possible.

-Finding as many someones trying to not only live in their truth, but speak in their living truth as well.
-And, that’s not easy.
-But, I think the closer you attempt to be in your own authenticity you’ll attract like-energy.]
+Finding as many someones trying to not only live in their truth but speak in their truth as well.
+This, I’ve come to learn, is not easy.
+But, I think the closer you endeavor to be your own authentic self you will attract like-energy.]

-Being a nomad, you get the chance to tell your story as often as you like, and change it when you want to start over.
+The bright side is being a nomad affords you the chance to tell your story as often as you like, and change it when you want to start over.

-Some steps along the way might not be the best decisions.
-But, I’m new at this shit, so I’m giving my own self a pass.
+From the outside looking in, some of my actions may not have looked like the best choices.
+Some were, some were not.
+But, I’m new at this solo-traveling, nomad life so I’m giving my own self a pass.

 Mistakes are allowed.
-Without them, we don’t learn; and without learning, we repeat.
+Without them, we don’t learn.
+Without learning, we are bound to repeat.

-Now I’m approaching life as a pathway.
+So now, I prefer to describe life as a custom pathway.
 Not a racetrack.

 My task: Control the pace.